Roasted Cauliflower with Chili Powder Recipe

 Let’s talk about pepper for a minute.
 Black pepper, that is.
 I don’t use it in this cauliflower recipe because I like the flavor of the chili powder to really shine through.
 If you’re really into black pepper, sprinkle some on.
 If you like things with a little more heat, try it with a sprinkle of cayenne or red pepper flakes.

-You will love this on top of salads (like this kale sweet potato salad), in burrito bowls (like this quinoa bowl!), or just plain!
+You will love this on salads (like this kale sweet potato salad), in burrito bowls (like this quinoa bowl!), or just plain!
 It also makes a great side dish to Southwestern Mini Meatloaves and Shrimp Tacos.

 PS: I always use these parchment paper sheets when I roast veggies – it makes clean-up a breeze!